pub struct Label<T> { /* private fields */ }Expand description

 is called in order to correctly recompute the text.
 If you are unsure,

-call request_update
+call request_update explicitly.

 pub fn with_text_color(self, color: impl Into<KeyOrValue<Color>>) -> Label<T>